samantha-roth/ROAR_workshop/README.md

    Ex: "#PBS -l nodes=1:ppn=19": Request 19 ppn to parallelize your code across 18 processors.
 Request 19 ppn because one parent node is needed.

-      #PBS -l walltime=72:00:00 Requested wall time, format is HOURS:MINUTES:SECONDS
+      #PBS -l walltime=72:00:00

+   Requested wall time, format is HOURS:MINUTES:SECONDS.
 You can't request more than 48 hours.
 Your code will get to the front of the line to be run faster if you request less time.

       #PBS -l pmem=5GB Memory per processor